 What Causes Wildfires?

-Wildfires can ignite from natural sources, such as lightening or heat from the sun, but most are caused by people.
-According to Proceedings of the National Academy of Sciences, 84% of all wildfires in the United States are started by humans.
+Wildfires can ignite from natural sources, such as lightning or heat from the sun, but most are caused by people.
+According to a 2017 report in Proceedings of the National Academy of Sciences, 84% of all wildfires in the United States are started by humans.

 Wildfires can be started by: